metaleap/vscode-appz/libs/cs/readme.md

 Provides single-call access to numerous individual `IWorkspace` properties at once.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its `WorkspaceBag` result obtained.
+`return` ── a thenable that resolves when this `AllProperties` call has successfully completed at the VSC side and its `WorkspaceBag` result received back at our end.

 ##### Parameters